-- Do not allow others to enter with you at the lobby door unless you know they are residents. - If in doubt about entering an elevator with someone, don't. • - If in doubt about someone in an elevator, get out and . go to the nearest suite door. - .
-On leaving an elevator, make sure you are not followed to your suite. - Ensure maintenance and supply of suite keys.
-Make • sure you have a spare key in case you lose one. - When leaving your suite, secure balcony doors and . windows. - Advise Property Management of any suspicious activity • around the building. - Advise Property Management of defects/lights out, etc. . - Broken or damaged locks, doors etc. should be • reported to Property Management.
-Be aware of unauthorized persons loitering in underground parking garages.
-If in doubt, lock your doors and drive back out.
+- Do not allow others to enter with you at the lobby door unless you know they are residents. - If in doubt about entering an elevator with someone, don't. - If in doubt about someone in an elevator, get out and go to the nearest suite door. - On leaving an elevator, make sure you are not followed to your suite. - Ensure maintenance and supply of suite keys.
+Make sure you have a spare key in case you lose one. - When leaving your suite, secure balcony doors and windows - Advise Property Management of any suspicious activity around the building. - · Advise Property Management of defects/lights out, etc. - Broken or damaged locks, doors etc. should be reported to Property Management.
+Be aware of unauthorized persons loitering in underground parking garages or entrance to Motor Vehicle Elevator.

-- Advise Property Management of any suspicious activity • around the building. - When entering and leaving the building and grounds • please ensure that all doors are closed and locked behind you. - Residents should always keep the doors to their suites closed and locked. - Do not allow others to follow you into the underground • garage unless you know for a fact they are residents of the building. - When leaving your vehicle in an underground parking • garage, lock all doors and windows, keep valuables out of sight, have your keys ready to enter the building and report any suspicious activity immediately to the Concierge.
+- When entering and leaving the building and grounds please ensure that all doors are closed and locked behind you. - Residents should always keep the doors to their suites closed and locked. - Do not allow others to follow you into the underground garage unless you know for a fact they are residents of the building. - When leaving your vehicle in an underground parking garage, lock all doors and windows, keep valuables out of sight, have your keys ready to enter the building and report any suspicious activity immediately to Property Management.